 Cycling through Catalonia was an absolute dream.
 Clear roads, beautiful vistas and cute little towns unfolded as I pedalled and took it all in.
 One of the most impressive spots on my recent Catalonia adventure though, was at Prat de Comte.

 READ MORE: The Best Things to Do in Lanzarote

 I cycled from Bot to Benifallet along the old railway track of the Val de Zafan route.
 The track has been converted into a green route, only open to walkers, horse riders and cyclists.
 At 40km long, it was pretty much all downhill.
 Apart from when we had to get back up from the gorge that is, and I nearly had a heart attack trying to push the bike back up that hill which had been so much fun on the way down.

 It was worth it though.
-Prat de Comte reminded me of the Taroko Gorge in Taiwan.
+Prat de Comte reminded me of the Taroko Gorge in Taiwan and its on eof the best places to visit in Spain.
 The rocks had formed to create a space where people were picnicking, relaxing with family and friends and swimming between the pools.
 Unfortunately I had no swimmers or time for that so I wandered up and down along the walk ways.

 Prat de Comte was easy to get to by bike along the Green Way, just 31km from Tortosa.
 It’s also known for its healing thermal waters – you’ll see people soaking themselves in the mineral-medicinal hot springs.

 Getting around the best places in Spain

 These are the quickest routes from Spain’s Renfe train company website and so usually the most expensive.
 You can get trains for up to half this price if you’re prepared to spend longer travelling by boarding the local trains that stop at every stop.
 These are also the prices for buying your ticket at the station – book beforehand for a discount.